MM-PoisonRAG: Disrupting Multimodal RAG with Local and Global Poisoning Attacks: MM-PoisonRAG

-\paragraph{Attack Settings} To capture different adversarial capabilities, we define two settings for each attack, summarized in Table~\ref{tab:exp_setting}.
-For LPA, we consider (1) \textbf{LPA-BB}, a \textit{black-box setting} where the attacker can insert only one poisoned pair without access to model internals, and (2) \textbf{LPA-Rt}, a \textit{white-box retriever setting} where the attacker can optimize poisoned entries with knowledge of retriever parameters and gradients.
+\paragraph{Attack Settings} To capture different adversarial capabilities, we define two settings for each attack (Table~\ref{tab:exp_setting}).
+For LPA, we consider \textbf{LPA-BB}, a \textit{black-box setting} where the attacker inserts a single poisoned pair without access to model internals, and \textbf{LPA-Rt}, a \textit{white-box retriever setting} that optimizes the poisoned entry with knowledge of retriever parameters and gradients.
 These settings contrast realistic misinformation injection (LPA-BB) with stronger adversarial optimization (LPA-Rt).
-For GPA, we define (1) \textbf{GPA-Rt}, where the adversary has \textit{only retriever access} and \textit{insert multiple poisoned entries} to maximize disruption, and (2) \textbf{GPA-RtRrGen}, where the adversary has \textit{full white-box access} to the retriever, reranker, and generator but is limited to a \textit{single poisoned entry injection}.
-These settings reflect different trade-offs between attacker power (access to more components) and attack efficiency (minimal poisoned knowledge entries).
+For GPA, we define \textbf{GPA-Rt}, where the adversary has \textit{retriever-only access} and \textit{inserts multiple poisoned entries} to maximize disruption, and \textbf{GPA-RtRrGen}, where the adversary has \textit{full white-box access} to the retriever, reranker, and generator but is limited to a \textit{single poisoned entry injection}.
+These settings reflect different trade-offs between attacker power (maximum access) and attack efficiency (minimal poisoned knowledge entries).
 Together, these four settings cover both practical black-box threats and stronger white-box scenarios, enabling a systematic analysis of multimodal RAG's vulnerabilities under knowledge poisoning.